Mercedes-Benz Stadium: Playing surface

 On February 7, 2019, stadium officials stated that the artificial turf would be replaced prior to the Falcons' 2019 season as part of nearly $2 million in capital improvements to the stadium; stadium officials also noted that the turf would be replaced approximately every two years given the number of events, both private and public, held annually at Mercedes-Benz Stadium.

+For the 2024 Copa América, natural grass sod was placed on top of the stadium's usual artificial turf.
+Following the first match of the tournament, Argentina's manager Lionel Scaloni criticized the quality of the grass turf.